TEXT-S&P summary: Vodafone Group PLC

 S&P base-case cash flow and capital-structure scenario

-In our base-case assessment, we anticipate that Vodafone’s adjusted leverage will continue to remain below 2.5x over the next 12-24 months, which we view as commensurate with the current rating.
-Our assessment factors in the group’s moderate financial policy stance, under which it has balanced debt reduction with shareholder returns and acquisitions.
-In addition, we anticipate that the group will continue generating strong free operating cash flow (FOCF) of between GBP6 billion and GBP8 billion depending on the timing and amount of upcoming spectrum payments, particularly in the U.K.
+In our base-case assessment, we anticipate that Vodafone’s Standard & Poor‘s-adjusted leverage will continue to build headroom over the next two years under the 2.5x threshold that we view as commensurate with the current rating.
+Our assessment factors in the group’s moderate financial policy, under which it balances debt reduction with increased dividends and share-buyback programs.

 Liquidity

-The short-term rating on Vodafone is ‘A-2’.
-We assess Vodafone’s liquidity as “adequate” under our criteria.
-This reflects our view that the group’s sources of liquidity will cover its uses of liquidity by more than 1.2x for the 12 months to March 31, 2013.
+Our short-term rating on Vodafone is ‘A-2’.
+We assess the group’s liquidity as “adequate” as defined in our criteria, reflecting our view that its liquidity sources will exceed its funding needs by more than 1.2x in the next 12 months, even in the event of a moderate unforeseen EBITDA decline.

-As of March 31, 2012, we estimate Vodafone’s liquidity sources over the next 12 months will be about GBP30 billion.
-These include:
+As of Sept.
+30, 2011, we estimate that Vodafone’s liquidity sources over the next 12 months will be about GBP30 billion.
+These sources include:

--- Cash and liquid investments of GBP8.5 billion, of which we estimate GBP500 million is restricted;

--- Proceeds from asset sales of about GBP1.6 billion relating to the disposal of Softbank Corp.
-(BBB/Stable/--); and
+-- Proceeds from asset sales of about GBP2.4 billion relating to disposals of Softbank Corp.
+(BBB/Stable/--) and Vodafone’s stakes in French mobile phone company SFR (a subsidiary of Vivendi S.A. ) and Polish mobile phone company Polkomtel S.A. (a subsidiary of Metelem Holding Company Ltd. [B+/Stable/--]);

--- Undrawn committed revolving credit facilities (RCFs) of approximately GBP6.2 billion (of which about EUR4.2 billion matures in July 2015, $4.1 billion in March 2017, and $100 million in March 2016).
-These RCFs support the group’s commercial paper programs--GBP2.3 billion of which were outstanding as of March 31, 2012, and may be used for general corporate purposes.
-The RCFs are subject to a single financial covenant, under which we anticipate that Vodafone will maintain adequate headroom.
+-- Undrawn committed revolving credit facilities (RCFs) of approximately GBP6.2 billion (of which about EUR4.2 billion matures in July 2015 and $4.2 billion in March 2016, with the potential to extend to March 2017).
+These RCFs support the group’s commercial paper programs--GBP1.6 billion of which were outstanding as of Sept.
+30, 2011--and may be used for general corporate purposes.
+The RCFs are subject to a single financial covenant, under which we anticipate that Vodafone will maintain significant headroom.

-We estimate Vodafone’s liquidity needs over the same period to be about GBP22 billion, including:
+We estimate Vodafone’s liquidity needs over the same period to be about GBP19 billion, including:

--- Our forecast capex of about GBP7.0 billion-GBP8.5 billion (including license and spectrum purchases) depending on the timing and amount of upcoming spectrum payments, particularly in the U.K.;
+-- Forecast capital expenditures (capex) of about GBP8 billion (including license and spectrum purchases);

 Outlook

-The stable outlook reflects our view that Vodafone’s revenues and margins will remain relatively stable over the next couple of years.
-The outlook also takes into account our assumption that Vodafone’s financial policy will continue to support credit metrics consistent with the current ratings.
-Specifically, assuming no change to our assessment of the group’s business risk profile, we view adjusted debt to EBITDA of less than 2.5x as commensurate with the current ratings.
+The stable outlook reflects our view that Vodafone’s revenues will continue togrow, albeit at a subdued pace, and that its EBITDA margin will remain relatively stable at about 31%-32% over the next two years.
+The current ratings reflect our assumption that Vodafone’s financial policy will continue to support an improvement in its credit metrics.
+Assuming that the group’s existing business mix remains unchanged, we view adjusted debt to EBITDA of less than 2.5x as commensurate with the current ratings.

-We could lower the ratings if we believed that Vodafone’s adjusted leverage was likely to return to more than 2.5x on a permanent basis.
-Factors that could contribute to such a development include large debt-financed acquisitions, adverse foreign exchange volatility, shareholder returns over and above the dividends proposed for the next two years, and continued macroeconomic weakness in some of the group’s core European markets.
+We could lower the ratings if we believed that Vodafone’s adjusted leverage was likely to return to more than 2.5x.
+Factors that could contribute to such a development include acquisitions not offset by other disposals; adverse foreign exchange volatility; shareholder returns over and above the dividends and share buybacks proposed for the next two years, without prior substantial deleveraging; and potential tax-related contingent liabilities.

-Although we currently view any positive rating movement as unlikely over the next two years, any upside would ultimately be linked to a significant improvement in operating conditions, a consistently more-conservative financial policy, and a subsequently accelerated improvement in Vodafone’s financial risk profile.
+Although we do not currently expect it, ratings upside could develop if Vodafone were to adopt a consistently more conservative financial policy that resulted in adjusted debt to EBITDA of less than 2x.
+This assumes no deterioration in our assessment of the group’s business risk profile--for example as a result of increased country risk, weakening competitive positions, and/or profitability--as well as modest revenue growth prospects.

 Related Criteria And Research